|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 135 min.|

 Elizabeth Sloane (Jessica Chastain) is one of the best and most feared lobbyists in Washington.
-Their iron will and ruthlessness make them the star of the industry.
-No wonder the powerful weapon lobby has chosen them to help prevent a new disagreeable weapon law.
-An easy task, actually, for Miss Sloane.
-But just now she changes sides and stands against her office and against the weapon lobby.
-Since she wants to prove to herself that she can also win this almost hopeless battle, she becomes a dangerous opponent for her former employers - an opponent who must be silenced at all costs and politically annihilated.
+Her iron will and ruthlessness make her a star in the industry.
+No wonder the powerful gun lobby has chosen her to help stop a new unwelcome gun law.
+An easy task for Miss Sloane, really.
+But now, of all times, she switches sides and goes against her law firm and the gun lobby.
+Wanting to prove to herself that she can win even this seemingly hopeless battle, she becomes a dangerous opponent for her former employers - an opponent who must be silenced and politically destroyed at any cost.

-This one is also the main actress Jessica Chastain, who as an unscrupulous lobbyist delivers a real brilliant performance.
-How Elizabeth Sloane tries to prove her strength in every situation, even when she is personally attacked or physically exhausted, Chastain plays great.
-She acts in the midst of a first-class ensemble, which skilfully plays the balls during the perfectly choreographed word battles.
-On an acting level alone, the film is a real treat.
-The more than two hours really fly by without even a second of boredom.
+But this also goes to lead actress Jessica Chastain, who delivers a real tour de force as the unscrupulous lobbyist.
+As Elizabeth Sloane tries to show strength in every situation, even when she is personally attacked or physically drained, Chastain plays simply superb.
+She acts amidst a first-rate ensemble that expertly passes the ball to each other, especially in the perfectly choreographed verbal exchanges.
+On the acting level alone, the film is a real treat.
+There the more than two hours really fly by, without even for a second something like boredom could arise.